Skip to content

 Use the extension's SDK and toolchain management menus to install new versions of SDKs and toolchains.
 You can then configure each build configuration of an application to use a specific SDK and toolchain version.

-Easily manage your devices in the Connected Devices View, where you can create device aliases and manage which of the device ports are connected to the terminal with the click of a button.
+Easily manage your devices in the Connected Devices View, where you can create device aliases and manage which of the device ports are connected to the terminal.

 Connected Devices View

-Create and manage custom task bindings in nRF Connect for VS Code and execute them when you Build, Pristine Build, Flash, or Erase and Flash to Board an application.
-Custom task bindings can be created in nRF Connect for VS Code Actions View, or manually by editing the appropriate task.json file in your workspace.
+Create and manage custom task bindings in nRF Connect for VS Code and execute them when you Build, Pristine Build, Flash, or Erase and Flash to Board.
+Custom task bindings can be created in nRF Connect for VS Code Actions View, or manually by editing the appropriate tasks.json file in your workspace.

 Bind Task to Action